danielbauwens/Airflow-Immo-Project/README.md

 - Airflow
 - Data Engineering
 - Data Analysis deployment using [Streamlit](https://streamlit.io/) via Airflow
-- Usage of AWS or similar services
+- Usage of AWS or similar services to host (was not able to get to this stage).

 ### Data Used